rcastrucci/jsoncrypt/README.md

 FOLLOWING SOME EXAMPLES:

-# SELECT A JSON FILE
+**SELECT A JSON FILE**
 filename = "./example.json"

-# TO ENCRYPT FROM A FILE AND JUST GET AS A STRING WITHOUT SAVING IT
+# TO ENCRYPT A JSON FILE AND RETURN A STRING
 Encrypt.jsonfile(filename)

-**IT WILL RETURN A STRING IF WAS A JSON FILE AND SUCCESS TO ENCRYPT OR IT WILL RETURN A NONE IF WASN'T A JSON FILE AND FAILED TO ENCRYPT FINALLY TO CATCH NOT JSON FILES USE**
+**IT WILL RETURN A STRING IF WAS A JSON FILE AND SUCCESSFULLY ENCRYPTED OR IT WILL RETURN NONE IF WASN'T A JSON FILE AND FAILED TO ENCRYPT FINALLY TO CATCH NON JSON FILES USE:**

 string_encrypted = Encrypt.jsonfile(filename)
 if string_encrypted: